 For families, friends, and fans of the little leaguers, staying in Williamsport during the LLWS can be complicated.
 The already small town gets smaller when thousands of participants and fans of the yearly baseball classic, so campgrounds near Williamsport and the surrounding area become viable and highly sought-after places to stay.
 For visitors eager to catch some of the little league action without breaking the bank, we’ve rounded up our favorite campgrounds near Williamsport so you can attend every game with ease.

 Camp directly on the Susquehanna River at this year-round campground located just 15 minutes from Williamsport.
 With a boat ramp and designated fishing areas close by, as well as a variety of amenities including a playground, skate park, and soccer field, camping here is as pleasant as an afternoon of little league baseball.
 The campground offers 135 campsites, including riverfront, tent-only sites to give wilderness lovers a better taste of the Susquehanna natural area.
-The campground even offers a swimming pool, open between Memorial Day and Labor Day weekend.
+This destination for camping in Pennsylvania even offers a swimming pool, open between Memorial Day and Labor Day weekend.

 “We had campsite 19 – pull through with full hookups (50amp, cable, water, sewer).
 The site was nice and long.
 Even though they have had a lot of rain in this area, our jacks did not sink into the ground and the site was pretty level…Although we are only staying one day, I will certainly make this a stop the next time I am in the area.” —The Dyrt camper Rick C.